colincromar/canvabadges/README.md

 Badges
 ---------------------------
+NOTE: This project (as you can probably tell from the commit dates) is not being actively maintained.
+Please let me know if you're interested in taking ownership.

 This is an LTI-enabled service that allows you to award badges (Mozilla Open Badges, specifically) to students in a course based on their accomplishments in the course.
 Currently this